pmndrs/react-spring/readme.md

 #### Mount/unmount Transitions ([Demo](https://codesandbox.io/embed/j150ykxrv))

-`Transition` watches elements it wraps as they mount and unmount, it helps you to animate these changes.
+`Transition` watches elements as they mount and unmount, it helps you to animate these changes.

 ```jsx
 <Transition